Senator, mocked by Trump as Pocahontas, cites DNA test

 “Here’s something you won’t ‘forget,’ Mr. President: You’re the least popular president in modern history & your allies will go down hard in the midterm elections.
 22 days.
 Tick-tock.”

-Warren is widely seen as a likely challenger to Trump when he runs for re-election in 2020.
-She was a biting critic of him in the 2016 presidential campaign and remains so.
+Warren, who clashed repeatedly with Trump during the 2016 presidential campaign, is widely seen as a likely challenger to Trump when he runs for re-election in 2020.
+The statement on her DNA test was accompanied by a website that includes videos and testimonials about her past and heritage.

-Like many Americans, she has said that she learned about her ethnic and cultural heritage from her parents.
+Like many Americans, Warren has said that she learned about her ethnic and cultural heritage from her parents.

 “When I decided to run for Senate in 2012, I never thought that my family’s Native American heritage would come under attack and my dead parents would be called liars,” she said.
 “And I never expected the president of the United States to use my family’s story as a racist political joke.”

 The analysis of Warren’s DNA was done by Carlos Bustamante, a Stanford University professor.
-He concluded that most of the senator’s DNA shows European ancestry but that it has a Native-American segment.
+He concluded that most of the senator’s DNA shows European ancestry, but that it has a Native-American segment.
 Warren has said that her Native-American ancestry possibly goes back to the 1700s, including Cherokee blood on her mother’s side, according to family lore.

 Warren acknowledged in May 2012, during her run for the Senate, that she told two prestigious law schools she had Native American heritage, but she disputed suggestions that she used her ethnicity to help gain employment at the universities.
 Warren hails from Oklahoma, which has among the highest proportion of people with Native American ethnicity in the country.